lsphillips/Clazzy/README.md

 Bar.qux(); // throws an error
 ```

+*Note:*

+* Static methods are not inherited.
+* If a method overrides one of its base class methods, you can invoke the overridden method through the use of the `super` method.

 ### Creating a class that includes another class

 Clazzy provides a method of code reuse called includes.
 Behaving similarly to Ruby's mixins and PHP's traits, they enable a developer to reuse sets of methods freely in several independent classes living in different class hierarchies.